AUSMAT supports Katherine Hospital during Tropical Cyclone Narelle

 The AUSMAT EMT field hospital delivered a comprehensive suite of clinical services including a 20-bed emergency department with primary, acute care service and resuscitation bay, a maternity delivery suite for urgent birthing needs, on-site laboratory and radiology services, and additional inpatient wards for adult and paediatric patients.

-Katherine Hospital clinicians and essential support staff were embedded within the AUSMAT-led operation, ensuring continuity of care.
-The collaboration enabled residents to maintain access to critical healthcare throughout the extended hospital closure.
+Clinicians and essential support staff from Katherine District Hospital were embedded within the AUSMAT-led operation, ensuring continuity of care.
+This collaboration enabled the community to maintain access to critical healthcare services throughout the extended hospital closure.

 1O3A9886